element-hq/ems-docs/src/index.md

-# Welcome to the Element wiki!
+# Element and EMS documentation

+Provided by the [Element Matrix Services](https://ems.element.io/) team